ZcashFoundation/frost/rfcs/0001-messages.md

 This will require deriving serde in several types defined in `frost.rs`.
 Manual implementation of serialization/deserialization will be located at a new mod `src/frost/serialize.rs`.

+### Byte order

+Each byte chunk specified below is in little-endian order unless is specified otherwise.

 ### Header

 The `Header` part of the message is 4 bytes total: